 4. ON THE CONTRARY

-Used to show that a thought or feeling which is the opposite of what has just stated
+Used to show that a thought or feeling which is the opposite of what has just started

--> You think you are clever; on the contrary, I assure that you are very foolish.
+-> You think you are clever; on the contrary, I assure you that you are very foolish.

 5. EVEN SO

 Used to indicate something that is unusual or extreme

 -> The new method is not perfect; even so, it’s much better than the old one.

 -> Notwithstanding she is beautiful, she doesn’t think it goes for much.

 Used to show that two ideas are opposing one another